Peripheral Neuropathies

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Botulinum toxin is one of the most potent neurotoxins in the world and is lethal in small doses. | |
+• Botulinum toxin is the most potent neurotoxin in the world, with a lethal dose of approximately 1 ng/kg of body weight in humans. | |

 • Most cases of foodborne botulism come from improperly home-canned foods whose preparation does not destroy C botulinum spores. | |